 Just had a baby?

-Pregnant or just had a baby?
-Contraception maybe the last thing on your mind but it’s never too late to start thinking about your contraception.
+When you have just had a baby contraception maybe the last thing on your mind but it’s never too early to start thinking about it.

 If you are not breastfeeding some of the options you might consider are: